microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 Starting from Windows 8, Microsoft has introduced a new kind of applications: Windows Store apps, based on a new framework called Windows Runtime.
 Unlike the .NET Framework, the Windows Runtime is a native layer of APIs which are exposed directly by the operating system to applications which want to consume them.
 With the goal to make the platform viable for every developer and to not force them to learn C\+\+, the Windows Runtime has introduced language projections, which are layers added on top of the runtime to allow developers to interact with it using well-known and familiar languages.
 Thanks to projections, developers can build applications on top of the Windows Runtime leveraging the same C# and XAML knowledge they have acquired in building apps with the .NET Framework.
 The Windows Runtime libraries (called Windows Runtime Components) are described using special metadata files, which make it possible for developers to access the APIs using the specific syntax of the language they’re using.
 This way, projections can also respect the language conventions and types, like uppercase if you use C# or camel case if you use JavaScript.
 Additionally, Windows Runtime components can be used across multiple languages: for example, a Windows Runtime component written in C++ can be used by an application developed in C# and XAML.
 With the release of Windows 10, Microsoft has introduced the Universal Windows Platform, which can be considered the successor of the Windows Runtime since it’s built on top of the same technology.
 The most important feature of the Universal Windows Platform is that it offers a common set of APIs across every platform: no matter if the app is running on a desktop, on a Xbox One or on a HoloLens, you’re able to use the same APIs to reach the same goals.
 This is a major step forward compared to the Windows Runtime, which didn’t provide this kind of cross-device support.
 You were able to share code and UI between a PC project and a mobile project, but, in the end, developers needed anyway to create, maintain and deploy two different solutions.

 The Universal Windows Platform has been built with security and privacy in mind.
-As such, Universal Windows Platform applications run inside a sandbox; they don’t have access to the registry; they can freely read and write data only in a specific local folder; etc. Any operation which is potentially dangerous requires the declaration of a capability and the consent of the user: some examples are accessing to the files in the Pictures library; using the microphone or the webcam; retrieving the location of the user; etc. Everything is controlled by a manifest file, which is an XML file that describes the identity of the application: its unique identifier, its capabilities, its visual aspect, its integration with the Windows 10 ecosystem, etc.
+That's why Universal Windows Platform applications run inside a sandbox; they don’t have access to the registry; they can freely read and write data only in a specific local folder; etc. Any operation which is potentially dangerous requires the declaration of a capability and the consent of the user: some examples are accessing to the files in the Pictures library; using the microphone or the webcam; retrieving the location of the user; etc. Everything is controlled by a manifest file, which is an XML file that describes the identity of the application: its unique identifier, its capabilities, its visual aspect, its integration with the Windows 10 ecosystem, etc.

 Last but not the least, all the investments of the Windows team for developers are focused on the Universal Windows Platform.
 All the latest features added in Windows 10, like Timeline, Project Rome, Windows Hello, etc. are exposed by the Universal Windows Platform, so that developers can integrate them in their applications.

 #### MSIX packaging
 With the introduction of Windows Store apps first and Universal Windows Platform apps later, Microsoft has also introduced a new packaging model called [MSIX](http://aka.ms/msix) (formerly known as AppX), which is very different from the existing deployment models (like MSI).
 It's completely controlled by the operating system; it can be used to deploy applications not only using traditional approaches, like the web, SSCM, Intune, but it opens up now opportunities like the Microsoft Store / Store for Business / Store for Education; it helps developers to focus on building great application, leaving all the installation, update and uninstallation tasks to the operating system; it helps IT Pros to be more agile and to modernize the deployment of enterprise applications.

 With the release of Windows 10 Anniversary Update, this new format has been expanded to support not only modern applications, but also the existing ones built with traditional Win32 technologies, like WPF, Windows Forms, Java, Electron, etc. [Desktop Bridge](https://developer.microsoft.com/en-us/windows/bridges/desktop) is the name of the technology that has enabled this feature, allowing developers to release their Win32 applications also on the Microsoft Store.
 Another key feature of Desktop Bridge is that it enables Win32 applications to have an identity, which opens up the opportunity to consume a broader set of APIs from the Universal Windows Platform.

 When a Win32 application runs packaged as MSIX, it's executed inside a lightweight container which helps to improve the security and the reliability of the application.
 The container enables three features: